yyumna/climatechange_ai/events/neurips2020.md

 ## Submission Mentorship Program

 We are hosting a mentorship program to facilitate exchange between potential workshop submitters and experts working in topic areas relevant to the workshop.
 The goal of this program is to foster cross-disciplinary collaborations and ultimately increase the quality and potential impact of submitted work.
+See also [this video](https://www.youtube.com/watch?v=aZnsLrL0CQ8) explaining the program.

 ### Expectations: